Chart Color Schemes

 North East's health metrics are close to national benchmarks.

-Common health conditions in the general population are somewhat typical but higher than the national average among older cohorts.
-Private health cover is very high at approximately 54% of the total population (~8,720 people).
-The most common medical conditions are mental health issues and arthritis, impacting 9.4 and 7.4% of residents respectively.
-69.5% of residents declare themselves completely clear of medical ailments compared to 70.2% across Greater Melbourne.
-There are 14.9% of residents aged 65 and over (2,393 people).
-Health outcomes among seniors require more attention than the broader population.
+Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.
+Approximately 54% (~8,720 people) of North East residents have private health cover, which is very high compared to other areas.
+The most common medical conditions in North East are mental health issues (9.4%) and arthritis (7.4%).
+About 69.5% of residents declare themselves completely clear of medical ailments, slightly lower than Greater Melbourne's 70.2%.
+North East has 14.9% (2,393 people) of residents aged 65 and over.
+Health outcomes among seniors require more attention due to presenting some challenges compared to the broader population.

 Frequently Asked Questions - Health